 Winter hiking can feel intimidating when attempting to venture out with an infant.
 We’re here to help!
-We’ve been there and Hike it Baby as a community is all about encouraging everyone to get outside!
+We’ve been there and Hike it Baby is all about encouraging everyone to get outside!
 It doesn’t matter if you are on a budget or just don’t know where to begin.
 Let’s break down what you need for your infant’s winter layering.

 Begin with the base layer.
 This should be wool or another wicking material, like synthetic polyester, silk, or cashmere.
 These help retain heat while keeping skin nice and dry.
 Wet is your enemy in the cold.
 Avoid cotton!
+Wool clothing is awesome.

 The same applies to socks.
 These should be wool if possible.
 Avoid cotton.